es4nchez/Makefile_Updater/README.md

 This script will ask you for some information before updating your Makefile.
 A config file will be created the first time, for not having to answer again every time.

-/!\ For the moment, work only if the sources in the Makefile are in line
+/!\ At this time, work only if the sources in the Makefile are in line

 ## Install